Fleckism/SecurityPlus/5 Summarizing Basic Cryptographic Concepts/5A Compare and Contrast Cryptographic Ciphers.md

 Symmetric encryption is very fast.
 It is used for bulk encryption of large amounts of data.
 The main problem is secure distribution and storage of the key, or the exact means by which Alice and Bob "meet" to agree the key.
 If Mallory intercepts the key and obtains the ciphertext, the security is broken.

-Note that symmetric encryption cannot be used for authentication or integrity, because Alice and Bob are able to create exactly the same secrets, because they both know the same key.
+Note that **symmetric encryption cannot be used for authentication or integrity**, because Alice and Bob are able to create exactly the same secrets, because they both know the same key.

 ## STREAM AND BLOCK CIPHERS